Endoplectris tricolor Raf.

 ].
 Plant them out in mid to late summer[

-Division, best carried out in August to September according to one report[
+Division is best carried out in late summer according to one report[

 ], in late spring according to another[